PackRat-SC2018/desktop-01-configs/README.md

 # desktop-01-configs

-linux configuration and dotfiles destop computer
+linux configuration and dotfiles destop computer typically running Void Linux - https://www.voidlinux.eu/

 These configuration files and scripts are provided as free software.
 You can redistribute and/or modify them under the terms of the GNU General Public License (License) as published by the Free Software Foundation; either